AditiKalegaonkar/Chatbot-Using-Gemini-API/README.md

 # Chatbot-Using-Gemini-Api
-Used Gemini Pro Api to make the Chatbot
-Frontend with Streamlit
+Used Gemini Pro Api and Gemini Flash Api to make the Chatbots Frontend with Streamlit